Centrelink Waiting Periods Explained: LAWP, NARWP & More

 Overview of Centrelink Waiting Periods

-When you apply for a Centrelink payment, you may not receive your first payment immediately.
-Several waiting periods can delay the start of your payment, and in some cases multiple waiting periods can apply simultaneously (though they are usually served concurrently, not consecutively).
 The main waiting periods are: the Ordinary Waiting Period (OWP), the Liquid Assets Waiting Period (LAWP), the Income Maintenance Period (IMP), the Newly Arrived Resident's Waiting Period (NARWP), the Seasonal Work Preclusion Period (SWPP), and the Compensation Preclusion Period.
 Each waiting period has different rules about when it applies, how long it lasts, and whether it can be waived.
 Understanding which waiting periods apply to your situation is essential for financial planning when you first claim a payment.
-During a waiting period, you are not paid but you may still be eligible for other assistance such as a Health Care Card, which can help with medical and prescription costs while you wait.

 Ordinary Waiting Period (OWP)

-The Ordinary Waiting Period is one week (7 days) that applies to most new claims for JobSeeker Payment, Youth Allowance, Parenting Payment, Austudy, and other allowance-type payments.
-It starts from the date you lodge your claim (or the date you qualify for the payment, whichever is later).
-During this week, you are not paid.
-The OWP is intended as a standard settling-in period and applies to most new claimants.
-However, the OWP can be waived if you are in severe financial hardship — meaning you have liquid assets below the hardship threshold ($5,000 for singles, $10,000 for couples) and cannot meet essential expenses.
-If you are transferring from one payment to another (for example, from Youth Allowance to JobSeeker), the OWP generally does not apply.
-The OWP also does not apply to pension-rate payments such as the Age Pension, Disability Support Pension, or Carer Payment.
-If you are subject to both the OWP and the LAWP, the OWP runs during the first week of the LAWP — it does not add extra time.
+If you're transferring from one payment to another (for example, from Youth Allowance to JobSeeker), the OWP generally doesn't apply.
+The OWP also doesn't apply to pension-rate payments such as the Age Pension, Disability Support Pension, or Carer Payment.
+If you're subject to both the OWP and the LAWP, the OWP runs during the first week of the LAWP — it doesn't add extra time.

 Liquid Assets Waiting Period (LAWP)

-The Liquid Assets Waiting Period can delay your payment for up to 13 weeks if you have significant liquid assets when you claim.
-Liquid assets include cash, money in bank accounts, term deposits, shares, managed funds, and any other assets that can be readily converted to cash.
-Your principal home, superannuation (if under preservation age), personal effects, and motor vehicles are not liquid assets.
-The LAWP applies if your liquid assets exceed the reserve amount: $5,500 for singles or $11,000 for couples.
-The length of the waiting period is calculated by dividing your liquid assets above the reserve by $500, resulting in a waiting period of up to 13 weeks.
 For example, a single person with $8,000 in liquid assets would have a LAWP of ($8,000 - $5,500) / $500 = 5 weeks.
-During the LAWP, you are not paid.
+During the LAWP, you're not paid.
 The LAWP can be waived in cases of severe financial hardship — if your expenses (rent, essential bills) are so high relative to your liquid assets that you would be unable to meet basic needs during the waiting period.
-If you anticipate claiming JobSeeker, spending down liquid assets before claiming can reduce or eliminate the LAWP.

 Income Maintenance Period (IMP)

-The Income Maintenance Period applies if you received certain types of leave or termination payments from your employer when you stopped working.
-These payments include annual leave paid out on termination, long service leave paid out, redundancy or severance payments (the amount above the tax-free component), and any payment in lieu of notice.
 The IMP covers the period that these payments represent — for example, if you received four weeks of annual leave payout, the IMP would last four weeks from the date of your last day of employment.
-During the IMP, your leave and termination payments are treated as if you are still earning income, which may reduce or eliminate your Centrelink payment for that period.
+During the IMP, your leave and termination payments are treated as if you're still earning income, which may reduce or eliminate your Centrelink payment for that period.
 Redundancy payments are spread over the number of weeks they represent based on your normal weekly earnings.
-The IMP can result in a substantial delay — someone with a large redundancy payout may have an IMP of many months.
-However, the IMP can be waived if you are in severe financial hardship.
-It is important to provide accurate details of all termination payments when you claim, as failing to declare them can result in debts.

 Newly Arrived Resident's Waiting Period (NARWP)

-The NARWP applies to newly arrived migrants and temporary visa holders who have been granted permanent residence.
-The standard NARWP is four years (208 weeks) for most payments, including JobSeeker, Youth Allowance, Austudy, and Parenting Payment.
-For Family Tax Benefit, the NARWP is one year.
-For the Age Pension, the NARWP is 10 years of qualifying Australian residence (though this is technically a residence requirement rather than a waiting period).
-During the NARWP, you cannot receive the affected payment regardless of your financial circumstances.
 Exemptions from the NARWP exist for refugees and humanitarian visa holders, family violence survivors, and Australian citizens.
 New Zealand citizens on Special Category Visas have complex rules — some may access certain payments after being in Australia for a continuous period.
-If you are affected by the NARWP, you may be eligible for the Special Benefit payment, which has no NARWP but is subject to strict eligibility criteria and requires you to demonstrate severe financial hardship and an inability to earn a livelihood.
+If you're affected by the NARWP, you may be eligible for the Special Benefit payment, which has no NARWP but is subject to strict eligibility criteria and requires you to demonstrate severe financial hardship and an inability to earn a livelihood.

 Seasonal Work Preclusion Period (SWPP)

-The Seasonal Work Preclusion Period applies if you have engaged in seasonal work (such as fruit picking, harvesting, fishing, or tourism work in seasonal locations) and earned above a threshold amount from that work.
+The Seasonal Work Preclusion Period applies if you've engaged in seasonal work (such as fruit picking, harvesting, fishing, or tourism work in seasonal locations) and earned above a threshold amount from that work.
 The SWPP is designed to ensure that seasonal workers use their earnings from the busy season to support themselves during the off-season rather than relying on income support.
-The length of the SWPP depends on how much you earned from seasonal work — it can last up to six months.
-Seasonal work is defined as work that is available for a limited period each year due to seasonal conditions, and the SWPP only applies if you earned above the relevant threshold.
-The SWPP can be served concurrently with other waiting periods.
-If you are in severe financial hardship, the SWPP can be waived or reduced.
-The SWPP does not apply to pension-rate payments.
-If you regularly perform seasonal work, it is worth planning your finances to cover the expected preclusion period rather than relying on the hardship waiver, which is not guaranteed.

 How to Manage Waiting Periods

-If you are facing a waiting period, there are several strategies to manage the financial impact.
-First, apply for a Health Care Card immediately — you may be eligible even during waiting periods, which will reduce your medical and prescription costs.
 Second, if you believe you qualify for a hardship waiver of the LAWP or IMP, raise this with Centrelink when you lodge your claim and provide evidence of your essential expenses (rent, utilities, food, medical costs).
 Third, consider applying for an advance payment once your payment starts — you can receive an advance of future payments to help catch up on bills accumulated during the waiting period.
 Fourth, contact your state government about emergency relief or crisis payments — many states offer one-off assistance for people in financial crisis.
-Fifth, check whether you are eligible for any other payments that do not have the same waiting periods.
-Sixth, if you are still employed and anticipating redundancy, consider whether it is better to negotiate for a shorter notice period or to forgo some leave entitlements to reduce your potential IMP.
-Always seek advice from a financial counsellor or Centrelink social worker if you are in financial hardship.

 Try these free tools